-- f.
-Vehicle Parking.
-Vehicle parking is permitted by firers and spectators behind each firing mound that is in use.
-Vehicles are not permitted to be parked closer than 20m from a mound. - g.
-Toilets.
-Three permanent toilets are located on the range.
-One toilet is located within the markers gallery target shed.
-One toilet block is located behind the northern end (golf course side) of the 300m mound and another toilet block is located behind the northern end of the 600yd mound. - 10.
-Range Classification and Range Danger Area.
+14. Range Classification and Range Danger Area.
 Seddon Range is classified as a 1,000yd Non-Standard Gallery Range with a Limited Danger Area applied.
 As described in JSP 403 Vol 2 Chapter 2, page 9, "A Limited Danger Area (LDA) Range is an open range for which the design requirements are to capture shot so that any resultant ricochet remains within the Range Danger Area".
-Seddon Range danger area extends from the furthest firing mound to approximately the crest of the eastern hill feature behind the range. - a.
+Seddon Range danger area extends from the furthest firing mound to approximately the crest of the eastern hill feature behind the range.

+a.
 Air Danger Height Dispensation.
 (Reference: Minutes of the meeting held between the NRANZ and NZDF dated 21 February 2003).
-The current range Danger area length has been reduced by the application of Comparison of Residual Energy Air Danger Height Dispensation.
+The current range danger area length has been reduced by the application of Comparison of Residual Energy Air Danger Height Dispensation.
 This was authorised by Weapon and Range Safety Branch NZDF to maintain the full extension of the range danger area within NZDF property and the Southern Hills Reserve of the Upper Hutt City Council.
-Attached at Annex A to this Chapter is a contoured image of Seddon Range with the Range Danger Area applied. - 11.
-Air Danger Height.
-A permanent Air Danger Height has been established over the Trentham Rifle Range Reserve, including Seddon Range, by the Civil Aviation Authority under rule 71.16, which operates 24 hours per day.
+Attached at Annex A to this Chapter is a contoured image of Seddon Range with the Range Danger Area applied.

+15. Designated Airspace.
+A permanent designated airspace has been established over the Trentham Rifle Range Reserve, including Seddon Range, by the Civil Aviation Authority under rule 71.16, which operates 24 hours per day.
 The airspace designation is NZD621 (NZ Danger Area), which extends from the ground surface to an upper limit of 1500 feet above sea level.
-The purpose of the airspace designation is to warn aircraft of the potential danger of flying into a danger area. - 12.
-Range Danger Signage.
+The purpose of the airspace designation is to warn aircraft of the potential danger of flying into a danger area.

+- a.
+Civil Aviation Authority Contact.
+For the purpose of reporting: - (1) Low Flying Aircraft.
+Civil Aviation Authority is to be contacted on 05 0847 2338.
+This number is manned Monday to Friday and operates via voicemail during weekends and public holidays.
+Additionally an email can be forwarded to: isi@caa,govt.nz. - (2) Aircraft Accidents Causing Injury.
+If a person is fatally or seriously injured as a result of being in an aircraft or in direct contact with an aircraft or an aircraft that has crashed, contact is to be made with the Rescue Coordination Centre (RCC) 0508 222 433.
+This number is manned 24 hours a day, seven days a week. - (3) Duty Complex.
+In any event, report the aircraft intrusion or accident to the WRSC Duty Complex on (04) 527 5115.
+See paragraph 35.e.
+Intrusions for details.

+16. Livestock.
+Due to deterioration of the range ballistic features, the grazing of livestock on any part of Seddon Range is not authorised.

+17. Range Danger Signage.
 Range Danger Signs are provided on all Trentham Ranges to warn persons who are not familiar with range protocols and associated hazards that they are about to enter a live firing range.
-Seddon Range has Range Danger Signs located at the following points: - a.
+Seddon Range has Range Danger Signs located at the following points:

+- a.
 On the northern grassed area of the entrance road, behind the 1,000yd mound, adjacent to the NRANZ Headquarters. - b.
 On the northern side (golf course side) fence line between the 900yd and 1,000yd mounds. - c.
 On the northern side of the 600yd toilet block. - d.
 On the south-eastern side of NZDF property (boundary of NZDF and Corrections properties) a steel cable is erected across the width of the flood channel that extends along the southern side of Seddon Range.
 An NZDF Warning Sign (warning of entering a live firing range and prohibiting persons movement passed the sign) and NZDF property signs are attached to the steel cable.